About

 |

 I am continually impressed with the dedication of ARIC participants, staff and investigators and the amazing discoveries they enabled.
-Our staff continue to honor the participants as special volunteers whose participation for over 30 years is creating a legacy of scientific accomplishments and a resource to improve the health of generations to come.
-I am proud that our facility at 1100 Dual Highway continues looks even better than on its opening day.
-We are scheduled to expand to the whole building and have a new electronic billboard which will facilitate communication with the community.
-We will complete ARIC visit 7 by November 15, 2019 as well as randomization to the ACHIEVE study by October 11,2019 -- All are welcome.
-The NIH has recognized the outstanding achievements of the ARIC study and incredible contributions of the participants by funding annual visits for ARIC and its neurocognitive study starting in 2020.
-Each visit will feature new important research components.
-For example, visit 8 will include brain MRI and PET studies as well as accelerometry and Gait Matt (15,000 sensors detecting balance and speed) assessment of gait and falls risk.
+ARIC staff continues to honor the participants as special volunteers whose participation for over 38 years is creating a legacy of scientific accomplishments and a resource to improve the health of generations to come.
+I am proud that our facility at 1100 Dual Highway looks even better than on its opening day.
+We started ARIC Visit 12 in Fall 2025 and continue the ACHIEVE study.
+The NIH has recognized the outstanding achievements of the ARIC study and incredible contributions of the participants by funding annual visits for ARIC and its neurocognitive study continuing through 2026.
+Each visit features new research components and uncovers important information about how we age.

 Josef Coresh, MD, PhD

 I am continually impressed with the dedication of ARIC participants, staff and investigators and the amazing discoveries they enabled.
-Our staff continue to honor the participants as special volunteers whose participation for over 30 years is creating a legacy of scientific accomplishments and a resource to improve the health of generations to come.
-I am proud that our facility at 1100 Dual Highway continues looks even better than on its opening day.
-We are scheduled to expand to the whole building and have a new electronic billboard which will facilitate communication with the community.
-We will complete ARIC visit 7 by November 15, 2019 as well as randomization to the ACHIEVE study by October 11,2019 -- All are welcome.
-The NIH has recognized the outstanding achievements of the ARIC study and incredible contributions of the participants by funding annual visits for ARIC and its neurocognitive study starting in 2020.
-Each visit will feature new important research components.
-For example, visit 8 will include brain MRI and PET studies as well as accelerometry and Gait Matt (15,000 sensors detecting balance and speed) assessment of gait and falls risk.
+ARIC staff continues to honor the participants as special volunteers whose participation for over 38 years is creating a legacy of scientific accomplishments and a resource to improve the health of generations to come.
+I am proud that our facility at 1100 Dual Highway looks even better than on its opening day.
+We started ARIC Visit 12 in Fall 2025 and continue the ACHIEVE study.
+The NIH has recognized the outstanding achievements of the ARIC study and incredible contributions of the participants by funding annual visits for ARIC and its neurocognitive study continuing through 2026.
+Each visit features new research components and uncovers important information about how we age.

 Josef Coresh, MD, PhD